BruhfessorX/cybercraft5e/docs/player-options/classes/ghostlink.md

 ### Path of the Data Wraith
 *The deadliest weapon is control of the system.*
-- **3rd Level – Viral Code:** Spend 1 GEP to disable a device for 1 round.
+- **3rd Level – Viral Code:** Spend 1 PP to disable a device for 1 round.
-- **6th Level – Backdoor Access:** Spend 2 GEP to bypass any non-magical lock instantly.
+- **6th Level – Backdoor Access:** Spend 2 PP to bypass any non-magical lock instantly.
-- **10th Level – Remote Hijack:** Spend 3 GEP to take control of a mechanical device for 1 minute.
+- **10th Level – Remote Hijack:** Spend 3 PP to take control of a mechanical device for 1 minute.
 - **14th Level – Digital Erasure:** Once per long rest, delete all trace of your presence from systems in a building or area.
 - **18th Level – Network Crash:** Once per long rest, disable all devices in a 60-ft. radius for 1 minute.